medema-group/bgc-viewer/README.md

 The projects consists of a number of modules, which are available in their respective folders as self-contained packages:

-- **backend**: Python Flask server that serves API and statically built frontend.
+- **backend**: Python Flask server that serves the API and statically built frontend.
 - **frontend**: Vue.js web application that, together with the API, makes a stand-alone viewer.
 - **viewer-components**: Reusable TS/JS components for the frontend.

+The backend is a comprehensive server that preprocesses, searches and dynamically loads data from a root directory containing huge amounts of data.
+The backend is not strictly necessary; the viewer can also run with other types of data sources.
+The backend serves from the local file system in local mode, or from a fixed data directory in public mode [see configuration](#configuration).

+The BGC Viewer is a stand-alone application, but the frontend components can be used separately in other applications.

-The frontend contains a built copy of the viewer-components and the backend (Python package) contains a built copy of the frontend, so the resulting Python package will contain everything that is needed to run the application.
+The frontend contains a built copy of the viewer-components.
+Similarly, the backend (Python package) contains a built copy of the frontend, so the resulting Python package will contain everything that is needed to run the application.

 ## Installation & usage